ibowditch/userdocs/server.md

 :::

 Navigation bar
 : Used to access most functions.
-The {ref}`Menu of Services<menu>` section below describes each of these in detail.
+The {ref}`Menu<menu>` section below describes each of these in detail.

 Membership Summary
-: Shows the total number of active members broken down by their skills set.
+: Shows the total number of active members broken down by their skill sets.

   It also shows, in red, the number of members currently on duty, ie. currently signed in at the station (but not yet signed out).
 These figures are updated live, whenever anyone signs in or out at the station.